2020PB/police-brutality/reports/New York.md

 In an incident at Fifth Avenue and 83rd st in Manhattan, an officer moves into a crowd of protestors, grabs a protestor by the shirt from behind and drags them.
 When the protestor resists and another attempts to help, police tackle the first protestor.
 The second protestor is lifted and thrown to the ground.

-tags: beat, strike, throw, grab, protestor
+tags: beat, strike, throw, grab, protester

 id: ny-newyorkcity-76